-During this last year, Marlene has participated in a wide array of virtual theatre including numerous play readings and cabarets, including South Coast Repertory Theatre's Community series in The Gardens of Aztlan by Luis Alfaro and Tejuino by Amilcar Juaregui; and she was the female swing for the filming of Luis Alfaro's Electricidad at Center Theatre Group.
+During this last year and a half, Marlene has participated in a wide array of virtual theatre including numerous play readings and cabarets, including South Coast Repertory Theatre's Community series in The Gardens of Aztlan by Luis Alfaro and Tejuino by Amilcar Juaregui; and she was the female swing for the filming of Luis Alfaro's Electricidad at Center Theatre Group.

 Marlene received recognition in The New York Times representing San Diego Repertory Theatre's Latinx New Play Festival.
 Marlene received rave reviews for her performance in the role of Valentina in Makasha Copeland's Extreme Home Makeover, which was part of the festival, reprising the role at the Theatre Lab of Florida Atlantic University.

 "Both funny and heart-rending, “Extreme Makeover” didn’t even feel like a reading, so in-the-moment and committed was its cast.
 Marlene Montes as a widowed mother desperate for help to rebuild her family’s life and Catalina Maynard as a skeptical grandmother gave performances that transcended the forced distance of Zoom theater." ~ David L. Coddon, San Diego Union Tribune